Plant Cultivation

 • 2x Rope Ratchets

-• 1 x GGS controller (with power supply and a wall-mountable metal rail)
+• 1 × GGS controller (with power supply)

-• 1 x GGS temperature and humidity sensor
+• 1 × GGS temperature and humidity sensor

-• 1 x GGS 2-in-1 adapter (for connecting the lights to the controller)
+• 1 × GGS light adapter (for connecting the lights to the GGS System)

 • 4 x hook and loop straps (for organizing cables)

 Buy the Light + GGS Controller Kits and enjoy unbeatable discounts!
 Our GGS Controller lets you simulate sunrise and sunset for your SF series light, with remote control via the app and built-in high-temperature protection.
 Plus, the kit includes a temperature and humidity sensor, allowing you to track historical records on the app.
 This controller is also compatible with our RJ12-equipped inline fan, clip fan, heater, and other devices, ensuring your grow tent maintains the perfect environment for your plants at all times.
-Samsung lm301H EVO PPE: 2.7 µmol/J (Highest efficiency 3.14 μmol/j single diode) Coverage: 4′X4′ Grow Tent Compatible: 4’X4′ Recommended Fan Size: 6-Inch The kit includes:
+The 2026 Updated Version SF4000 has been upgraded to Premium Bridgelux high-efficiency LEDs while maintaining the same output, uniformity, and reliable performance.
+PPE: 2.7 µmol/J Coverage: 4′X4′ Grow Tent Compatible: 4’X4′ Recommended Fan Size: 6-Inch The kit includes:

 • 1x SF4000 LED Grow Light (with dimmer box)